 When is a plenary hearing necessary in a child custody case?

-Child Custody Attorneys Serving Passaic County and Northern NJ with offices in Woodland Park
+Child Custody Attorneys Serving Passaic County and Northern NJ with offices in Little Falls

 The impacts of divorce on a family are clear and potent.
 Most notably, they affect children.
 As such, coming to a fair and reasonable agreement on child custody that reflects the children’s best interest is crucial.
 However, divorce proceedings and their byproducts, like child custody determination, are rarely without conflict.
 Due to the emotionality of any divorce proceeding, among many factors, a couple often disputes facts during or after a divorce proceeding, or a judge determines that one party’s credibility is questionable.
 In this case, a family court, generally responsible for hearing child custody cases, will call on the Superior Court of New Jersey to hold a plenary hearing, or trial, to determine fact and credibility and reach an accurate decision.

 When a court order is submitted, which occurs when one party files a motion for change of child custody or child support, a plenary hearing may also be required.
 While the judge could come to a decision based solely on the motion and its supporting evidence, they will often request to hear the testimony of the involved parties to reach a just conclusion.